fmcgeough/fmcgeough.github.io/_posts/2024-10-07-using-elixir-doc.md

 This extensive help is available in iex for not only the core Elixir software but any important library that you have a dependency on (Phoenix, Ecto, etc) when you are working on your own project.

+One last thing is that there is tab completion for finding a module as well.
+So if I type "D" and `tab` then I get Date, DateTime, Dict, Duration, and DynamicSupervisor.
+This is not only useful for lookup but things like this that save having to type are always welcome if you develop software for a living.

 ## Core Elixir Doc

 There is a Documentation page on the main Elixir site at